openfl/OpenFLDevelopersGuide/filtering-display-objects/creating-and-applying-filters.md

 // which is then assigned as the filteredObject.filters: filteredObject.filters = masterFilterList;

-// ... later, when it&#039;s time to remove the filter, this code gets called:
+// ... later, when it's time to remove the filter, this code gets called:

 // Loop through the filters to find the index of masterFilterList. var removeIndex:int = -1;